-For 2008, CMS continues to use a flawed methodology to establish payment rates for separately paid drugs and biologicals that does not comply with the SSA's requirement to reimburse these therapies at the average acquisition cost for each drug for that year with an adjustment for pharmacy service costs.2 As we explained in our comments on the 2007 and 2008 proposed rules, CMS's methodology of estimating aggregate average acquisition and pharmacy service and handling cost substantially underestimates the actual costs of acquiring and supplying separately paid drugs and biologicals and produces inaccurate and unpredictable results on a drug by drug basis, and likely does so in the aggregate as well.
-In the Final Rule, CMS compares the estimated total costs of drugs, as derived from claims data, to total costs calculated using ASP and concludes that ASP plus three percent represents hospitals' aggregate average acquisition cost and pharmacy service costs.3 As we explained in detail in our comment letter on the proposed rule, there are several significant problems with this methodology.
+For 2008, CMS continues to use a flawed methodology to establish payment rates for separately paid drugs and biologicals that does not comply with the SSA's requirement to reimburse these therapies at the average acquisition cost for each drug for that year with an adjustment for pharmacy service costs.
+1 CMS's methodology of estimating aggregate average acquisition and pharmacy service and handling cost substantially underestimates the actual costs of acquiring and supplying separately paid drugs and biologicals and produces inaccurate and unpredictable results on a drug by drug basis, and likely does so in the aggregate as well.
+In the Final Rule, CMS compares the estimated total costs of drugs, as derived from claims data, to total costs calculated using ASP and concludes that ASP plus three percent represents hospitals' aggregate average acquisition cost and pharmacy service costs.
+2 The agency decided to transition to this rate and to reimburse separately paid drugs and biologicals without pass through status at ASP plus five percent for 2008.